fnunnari/deeva/VotingPlatform/README_set_up_dev_server.md

 ## Set up a virtual environment

 It is strongly recommended to work in a virtual environment while developing for the platform.
-It ensures an fixed environment of available packages that everyone can rely on.
+It ensures a fixed environment of available packages that everyone can rely on.

 1. Install the virtual environment package if not done yet: `pip3 install virtualenv`
 1. Create a new environment with `python3 -m venv deeva3`